orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Collapsing to a point (from both sides)

 - Boolean
+	- Normal way of thinking about a boolean is .orbitm we assume modularity of booleans
 	- Hence the difference between add/sub and a normal boolean.
 Is context.
 What add/sub is applied to; i.e. what effects it has.

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)